 The Orgamites are managed and run by All Good Co.
 (CIC) a Community Interest Company, which means that assets and profits are reinvested for public good.
 All creative work is created and produced by *Awesonova.

-Partners include: Live Life Give Life, Team Margot, Giving to Help Others, Onassis Foundation and Canada Blood & Transplant.
+Partners include: Live Life Give Life, Team Margot, Giving to Help Others, Onassis Foundation and Canadian Blood Services.
 Supported by NHS Blood and Transplant, Organ Donation Scotland and ESOT.
 Created by Roydon Turner. ©Copyright, Creative and Production by *Awesonova.
 All rights reserved.

 For more information on resources, partnering or sponsoring with the Orgamites,